 If you’re not on LinkedIn, get on there and add anyone you know from the business world.
 Dress up your profile, link it back to your portfolio site. join some LinkedIn groups, and post there too.

 Go to meetups in your city often.
 Meetup and Eventbrite are your best buds, and if your city has tech mailing lists join those too.
 Getting your face visible in the tech community is great for a bunch of reasons.
 You can not only learn from other people and meet other programers like you, but you can meet potential clients.
 And if someone likes you, but can’t hire you for whatever reason, they might know someone who can.

 Have cheap business cards made up.
-VistaPrint has cheap deals.
+VistaPrint has had low-cost options for decades.
 No one should expect them to be top notch since you’re new – but simply having one gives someone an easy way to contact you.
 And it makes you look a notch more professional than other recent grads.

 Remember, there’s a trade off: in-person networking takes more time and reaches fewer people than online networking, but has a far greater impact since people can see you and get to know you.
 It’s easier to trust someone you can see face to face; anyone can fake an online identity.

 Amp up the social skills

 Not everyone is natively social, and that may be particularly true with programmers.
 (I sure as hell wasn’t, decades ago.)
 Many of us are natively technical, but not so natively social.
 This can be worked on though.
 Start with programming events, where the people there are more likely to be just like you.
 Ask them how they got their jobs, what technologies they’ve learned and so on.
 Then gradually step out of your comfort zone, and try meetups that are a little less technical.